 Excellent communication skills are essential.
 Experience and familiarity with research funding would be beneficial.

-For an informal discussion about the Northumbria post, contact Paul Vickers at email@example.com.
-For further information about the Newcastle RA position, please see Newcastle University’s vacancies page.
+For an informal discussion about the Northumbria post, please contact Paul Vickers at email@example.com.

 To apply for this vacancy please click 'Apply Now', and submit a Covering Letter and your CV, including a full list of publications where relevant and any documents specifically requested in the Role Description and Person Specification, such as a sample of written work or journal article.